mateoox600/c-xplorer/ROADMAP.md

 * [X] Adding size calculation for folder
 * [X] Format name, type and size field length so that they don't overflow
-    * [X] Add a way to vew length reduced name via hover in a little "pop-up"
+    * [X] Add a way to view length reduced name via hover in a little "pop-up"
 * [X] Adding max width to fields or horizontal scroll
 * [ ] Image preview like alt+click popup